 If your cat is pregnant, after 3 or 4 weeks you will notice these signs:

 - Pink swollen nipples

 An experienced vet should be able to gently palpitate your cat’s womb to confirm a pregnancy.
 Do not do this yourself as you could easily cause a miscarriage.

 If a vet can’t feel any embryos and you believe your cat is pregnant, you can pay for an ultrasound scan.
 This will detect fetal heartbeats but can’t accurately determine the number of kittens present.

 After day 45 of the pregnancy, you can also request an X-ray.
 This will show the fetal skeletons and give a better idea of the number of kittens your cat is expecting.

 This is still not 100% accurate because the kittens will be overlapping each other to an extent.

-Once a Maine Coon’s pregnancy is determined, you can calculate her due date as being 9 to 10 weeks from the date of conception.
+Cats have a typical gestation period of 63 to 70 days so once a Maine Coon’s pregnancy is confirmed, you can calculate her due date as being 9 to 10 weeks from the date she was mated.

 From week 7 of her pregnancy, a Maine Coon will start to eat noticeably more food.
 This is because the kittens begin to grow more rapidly from this point.